 Hopefully, by now we’ve given you a well-rounded picture of what ESFJs are really like.
 But we still want to build a full description of this personality type.
 So in this section, we’ll describe the prominent characteristics of ESFJs, along with the strengths and weaknesses that they possess.
 You can also check out our comprehensive article on ESFJ traits and characteristics.

-Another way of achieving a better understanding of the ESFJ personality type is by contrasting it with the rest of the MBTI types.
+Another way of achieving a better understanding of the ESFJ type is by contrasting it with the rest of the personality types.
 What are their similarities and differences?
 In what ways do they get along, and what are common pitfalls to watch out for when they interact?
 We wrote an in-depth analysis on how to spot an ESFJ, to give you further insights.

 ESFJ Personality Traits